Exposing Cross-Platform Coordinated Inauthentic Activity in the Run-Up to the 2024 U.S. Election: Results

 \subsection{Detecting CoIA for Web Domain Promotion (RQ1)}

-We detect CoIAs that push web domains within and across platforms as described in Section~\emph{Detection of Web Domain Promotion}.
+We detect CoIAs that push web domains within and across platforms as described in Section \ref{sec:url_campaigns_method}.
 We begin by presenting results for each coordinated network within individual platforms.
 Following this, we analyze the inter-platform CoIA.

 To provide a comprehensive view, we created a \textit{cross-platform network} by combining the intra- and inter-platform coordinated networks into a unified network.
 In this network, nodes are connected if they are linked in either the intra- or inter-platform coordinated networks.
 The primary result of this analysis is displayed in Figure~\ref{fig:cross-network}, illustrating coordinated activity both within and across the three platforms under study.